hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - <span style="color: #bb6600;">CI/CD pipeline</span>: process gives a weekly or daily update instead of monthly or quarterly in the applications

+- Data Center Network Manager (DCNM)
+  - manage multiple devices, while providing ready-to-use control, automation, monitoring, visualization, and troubleshooting capabilities
+  - working for many switch series
+  - network management system (NMS) support for traditional or multiple-tenant LAN and SAN fabrics
+  - use <span style="color: #bb6600;">PowerOn Auto Provisioning (POAP)</span> to automates the process of upgrading software images and installing configuration files on Cisco Nexus switches that are being deployed in the network for the first time
+  - add aLAN switch w/ Web UI
+    - 1\.
+Inventory > Discovery > LAN switches
+    - 2\.
+Add icon to add LAN
+    - 3\. select Hops from Seed Switch or Switch List
+    - 4\. enter the <span style="color: #bb6600;">Seed Switch IP </span> for the fabric
+    - ...

+- Cisco Container Platform (CCP)
+  - provide authentication and authorization, security, high availability, networking, load balancing, and operational capabilities to effectively operate and manage <span style="color: #bb6600;">Kubernetes</span> clusters
+  - provide a validated configuration of Kubernetes
+  - integrate with underlying infrastructure components such as Cisco UCS, Cisco HyperFlex, and Cisco ACI

 - Cisco Intercloud Fabric solution
   - control shadow IT
   - discovering resources deployed in the public cloud outside IT control